cbosch1/DnD-5e-Spell-Index/README.md

 # DnD-5e-Spell-Index
 A minor windows form application that retrieves a searched spell out of a database and displays it to the user.

+UPDATE: May 23rd 2018

+  -Database Progress:
+I have not worked on the Database code since the last update.
+However, I do plan on including a way to add spells to the database, as well as modify the database connection information in the future.

+  -Search Filtering:
+I have succesfully implemented filtering by School and by Level.
+The application works with either one selected or both selected.
+I have included a reset button that deselects the filters.
+The filtered spell list can be viewed by clicking on the down arrow of the search bar.
+I plan to list the filtered spells in a better, more user friendly way in the future.

+  -User Interface:
+I plan on updating the user interface in the future.
+Right now it is a really rough windows form app and I hope to eventually reach a graphical application.
+I am not going to lie, that will be a very big hurdle to get over in the future.
+So it is something that is planned but will probably not see any implementation soon.

 UPDATE: May 8th 2018

   -Database Progress: